1jour1vin

 Wine noted (guide 2021) 1*Star (Very successful wine)

-The 2014 vintage was characterized by a gloomy, cool summer, fortunately followed by a dry, sunny September.
-It produced this beautifully crafted rosé, a skilful blend of macerated Pinot Noir (63%) and Chardonnay fermented together, with partial malolactic fermentation and a light touch of oak.
-The champagne remains on the lees for four years.
+The 2014 vintage was marked by a gloomy, cool summer, fortunately followed by a dry and sunny September.
+This resulted in a beautifully crafted rosé, a skillful blend of macerated Pinot Noir (63%) and Chardonnay fermented together, with partial malolactic fermentation and a light touch of oak.
+The champagne ages on its lees for 4 years.
 The result?
-A very pale, powder pink color with white gold highlights, lively bubbles, a nose of ripe fruit, nuanced with pastry notes and hints of cognac and oak, prelude to a palate that is full-bodied, rich and taut, with good length.
+A very pale, powdery pink color with white gold highlights, filled with lively bubbles; a nose of ripe fruit, nuanced with pastry notes and hints of cognac and oak, a prelude to a palate that is at once full-bodied, rich, and taut, with lovely length.

 About the estate: